-At the time of writing, you can create static VLANs, Voice VLANs and Vendor ID-based VLANs on the Switch when the VLAN type is set to 802.1Q.
+At the time of writing, you can create static VLANs, Voice VLANs, MAC-based VLANs and Vendor ID-based VLANs on the Switch when the VLAN type is set to 802.1Q.
 When a packet is received, the Switch processes the VLAN rules in sequence.
 The sequence (priority) of the VLANs is:

-1 Vendor ID Based VLAN
+- 1 Vendor ID Based VLAN

-2 Voice VLAN
+- 2 Voice VLAN

+- 3 MAC Based VLAN